Share This Follow @PLRBConf

 Unfair Claims Practices: This is Jeopardy!

-James H. Cole, JD, Attorney, Marshall Dennehey Warner et al
+James H. Cole, Esq., Attorney, Marshall Dennehey, P.C.

 Jennie Philip, Esq., Sr. Coverage Director, Chubb